AnshumanDec2K/Memories_MERN_Project/README.md

 Adding file field in the form:
 -> To add the file field in the form we use the firebase module and its tag to fetch any file in the form

 For the CRUD operations:

--> We need to add up actions and dispatch them so that we get the operations request from the backend -> In the backend we need to create the endpoints in the controller so that the UI requests can be handled in the backend
+-> We need to add up actions and dispatch them so that we get the operations request from the backend

+-> In the backend we need to create the endpoints in the controller so that the UI requests can be handled in the backend

+Using .env file:

+-> we first need to create a .env file in the backend folder

+-> we then install the dotenv node module

+-> we then set up all the required variables in the .env file

+-> in the index.js file we need to import dotenv from 'dotenv'

+-> after importing the same we do dotenv.config() following the express app creation